tncvasconcelos/seed_dispersal/README.md

-# seed_dispersal
+#
-seed dispersal paper
+Datasets and codes linked to the manuscript:

+The indirect role of frugivores in slowing down rates of climatic niche evolution in flowering plants

+Thais Vasconcelos, James Boyko, and Jeremy Beaulieu

 # files

-Rosaceae_niche_partial.csv - removed Cotoneaster_morrisonensis and Sorbus_randaiensis as outliers
+Rosaceae_niche_partial.csv - removed Cotoneaster_morrisonensis and Sorbus_randaiensis as outliers in aridity index

 21.01.11-runCorHMM.R - runs the corhmm models